surajkumar214/DAS2021-Group-4/group_04.md

 In the table ,log(Household.Head.Age):Type.of.Household, Type.of.Household:log(Total.Food.Expenditure) and
-Type.of.Household:log(Total.Household.Income) can be eliminated without significantly hurting the model’s Deviance.
-So, we firstly eliminate variable Type.of.Household:log(Total.Household.Income) and check for F test again:-
+Type.of.Household:log(Total.Household.Income) can be eliminated without significantly hurting the model’s quality So, we firstly eliminate variable Type.of.Household:log(Total.Household.Income) and check for F test again:-